Georgia Cities Foundation logo

 Visit Georgia Cities Foundation

-Doctor's Verdict on Georgia Cities Foundation
+Research Note on Georgia Cities Foundation

-Georgia Cities Foundation is best for Georgia municipalities and community development projects needing subordinate gap financing to complement existing funding sources, combined with strategic planning and placemaking support.
+Georgia Cities Foundation is profile signals for Georgia municipalities and community development projects needing subordinate gap financing to complement existing funding sources, combined with strategic planning and placemaking support.
 The main caveat is that this is gap financing only—not primary project funding—and strictly limited to Georgia applicants; borrowers must contact GCF directly as specific loan terms and eligibility criteria are not detailed online.

 • Georgia municipalities and cities seeking downtown revitalization project financing